Rufus For Real

 You Asked, I Answered

-Can I use frozen or canned corn?
+Can I use frozen or canned corn for Mexican street corn salad?

-Can I prep this ahead of time?
+Can I make Mexican street corn salad ahead of time?

-Is this the same as elote?
+Is Mexican street corn salad the same as elote?

 Who’s Stirring the Pot?